namurphy/pytest-tutorial/tutorial.md

 >>> assert np.isclose(0.1 + 0.2, 0.3)
 ```

-We can also specify how close the numbers have to be to each other using
-the `atol` and `rtol` keywords.
-The `atol` keyword specifies the
+The `atol` keyword to `numpy.isclose` specifies the
 **absolute tolerance**, i.e. the maximum allowed absolute difference between
-the two values for them to compare as "close."
-The following line
+two values for them to compare as "close."

-returns `True` because `10.0` and `11.0` have an  absolute  difference
+The following line returns `True` because `10.0` and `11.0` have an
-of ≤ 1.
+absolute  difference of ≤ 1.

 ```pycon
 >>> np.isclose(10.0, 11.0, atol=1.01)